jlightstone/cs_project/README.md

 ### Linear Regression and Polynomial Regression Performance

-Analysis began with two of the most simple regression models: linear and polynomial regression.
-With in the linear regression framework multiple methods were tested- Ridge, Lasso, and Huber Regressor- however none performed as well as the traditional linear regression model.
+Analysis began with linear and polynomial regression.
+With in the linear regression framework, ltiple methods were tested- Ridge, Lasso, and Huber Regressor.
 For the polynomial model we fit the model to a 2nd degree polynomial.

 The linear regression model provide fairly acceptable prediction for "time before failure".
-However, he model cannot predict high peak and yields a consistent trend of repeating height - nearly periodic.
+However, the model was unable to predict high peaks and yields a consistent trend of repeating height - nearly periodic.
 The polynomial regression model yields nearly identical resuts to the linear regression model, but displays a slightly larger error.

-From the graph, we can observe that the Mean Absolute Error has a tendency to increase with degree levels.
-Furthermore, the variance also increases significantly which implies that we may overfit the data with higher order models.
-Since degree equals 1 is the Linear Regression model, we decide to use degree of 2 to continue our analysis.
+From the graphs below, we can observe that the Mean Absolute Error has a tendency to increase as the polynomial degree is increased.
+Furthermore, the variance increases significantly as the polynomial degree is increased.
+This likely indicates that overfitting has occured.
+Ultimately we decide to use 2nd degree polynomial to build a model (1st degree polynomial is simply a linear function).

 <p align="center">
   <img/ src="https://github.com/hoangtung167/cx4240/blob/master/Graphs/Compare%20Predicted%20Values.png">